 The parking space around the Reale Arena is limited, but the best chance to find a spot is at the Donostia Arena, the hall near the Reale Arena.

 It's easier to get there by metro.
-From station Amara-Donostia you can take in a couple of minutes the metro to Anoeta-Donostia, right in front of the stadium.
-From the city centre it's about a half an hour walk.
+From station Amara-Donostia, the metro can take you in a few minutes to Anoeta-Donostia, which is right in front of the stadium.
+From the city centre, it's about a 30-minute walk.

 Images: Shutterstock, BSR Agency